 7. Learn a new skill every month or two.

-This keeps your brain young and the synapses firing on point better.
+This keeps your brain young and the synapses firing better.
 Try sudoku puzzles, learn a new language or instrument, take a cooking class, or learn to knit.
 These are also great skills and learning new hobbies is fun!

 8. Go on a treasure hunt and search for another good thing about your spouse weekly.